microsoft/frontend-appsells/README.md

 ## Overview

 In this demo we have a React frontend and two Azure functions for the backend.
-The code we wrote in our app is under the "our code" label below:
+The code we wrote in our app is under the "our demo code" label below:

 ![diagram](https://github.com/microsoft/frontend-appsells/blob/main/docs/diagram.png?raw=true)